roots/docs/trellis/remote-server-setup.md

 ---
+date_modified: 2023-01-27 13:17
+date_published: 2015-10-15 12:27
-description: Using Trellis on a remote server requires a server running a bare/stock version of Ubuntu 20.04 LTS.
+description: Using Trellis on a remote server requires a server running a bare/stock version of Ubuntu 22.04 LTS.
 You can't run Trellis on a shared host.
+title: Remote Server Setup
 authors:
   - ben
   - fullyint